By Mehmet Kurtkaya, Published on November 6, 2018, Updated November 8, 2018

 However, there was no lapis lazuli nor gold mines in Sumer or in the immediate vicinity.
 While it is possible to import goods, it is impossible to import mythology unless the people also migrate en masse!

 Moreover, their knowledge and their advanced workmanship of gold proves they worked with gold before migrating to Sumer.
 These are among the many evidences indicating the origins of the Sumerian people.
 For gold, Iran, Turkey, Indus Valley civilization are the potential sources but for lapis lazuli, there is only one source: Afghanistan!
-All of this clearly point at Northeast as the direction of migration.
+All of this clearly point at Northeast as the direction of their migration.

 Gold and Lapis Lazuli were not the only ones, they also imported silver which they used as money, as well as carnelian and chlorite.